Job seekers frequently ask me for help connecting with a recruiter they can pay to find them a job.

 In the USA, that's not how recruiters typically work.

-Job seekers need to understand two important things about recruiters.
+Job seekers need to understand three important things about recruiters.

-1. Recruiters, no matter how friendly and professional, do not work for the job seeker.
 They work for the employer who pays them.
-Many will go out of their way to help you, if they can, but do not expect them to do your job hunting for you.
+Many -- particularly external recruiters -- will go out of their way to help you, if they can, but do not expect them to do your job hunting for you.